Have you ever wondered what other families choose to memorize or how they organize their memory work?

 4. 100 Things for Kids to Memorize by Pam Barnhill

 Are you looking for some specific ideas for memorization?
 Pam has put together a wonderful list of things for kids to memorize which even includes famous quotes.
-It gives you a wonderful starting place for memory work.
+It’s the perfect starting place for a classical education memory list!

 5. Poetry Memory Work Index by Mystie at Simply Convivial